 Sage submitted his application for a conditional-use permit in April 2018.
 He supplemented it through September 2018 with supporting documents.
 These included: a report by a planning expert (the former planning director for the City of Dayton who had addressed homelessness there); declarations and affidavits from himself, current and former residents of the tent community, and other supporters; hundreds of letters from Akronites to the city council; and point-by-point refutations of the city’s position.
 Not only that, residents and supporters packed city hall for both the planning commission and city council meetings, during which public support was overwhelmingly in favor of 15 Broad.
 4

 On July 7, 2018, the planning commission voted 3–1 to recommend denial of the conditional-use permit.
 On September 17, the city council voted 8–4 to adopt that recommendation.
 The city council did not have to vote.
-It could have continued to work with The Homeless Charity on how to shape the conditional-use permit to ensure that Sage can help the homeless while being a good neighbor.
+It could have continued to work with Sage on how to shape the conditional-use permit to ensure that he can help the homeless while being a good neighbor.

-But the city council chose to vote no, pushing Sage and The Homeless Charity into a corner.
+But the city council chose to vote no, pushing Sage into a corner.
 Under Ohio law, the no vote triggered a 30-day window for challenging the city’s decision in court.
 5

-Sage and The Homeless Charity have partnered with the Institute for Justice to take the city to court.
-We argue that the city council’s decision violated not only Akron zoning ordinances, but also the constitutional rights of Sage, The Homeless Charity, and its residents under the Ohio Constitution.
+Sage has partnered with the Institute for Justice to take the city to court.
+We argue that the city council’s decision violated not only Akron zoning ordinances, but also the constitutional rights of Sage and the homeless under the Ohio and U.S. Constitutions.

 The key theme of our constitutional argument is that the city cannot cast the homeless back into the streets—doing them real harm—to advance vague interests in aesthetics or harmony.
 In other words, the city’s actions are irrational, and hence unconstitutional, because the actual harm the city is doing to specific people is profoundly disproportionate to the miniscule public benefits of not allowing them to sleep at a commercial property.

 Importantly, we are not arguing for a general constitutional rule that anyone can shelter the homeless in tents anywhere, such as typical residential neighborhoods.
 This case is about a special permit for 15 Broad Street.
-Its location and commercial character mean that it is an appropriate place for The Homeless Charity to do its work.
+Its location and commercial character mean that it is an appropriate place for Sage to do his work.
 We recognize that the constitutional analysis may be different for similar work on other property.

 Turning to specifics, the city’s actions violate three distinct rights under the Ohio Constitution: (1) property rights; (2) due-process rights; and (3) the right to seek and obtain safety.
 6 First, the Ohio Constitution protects property far better than the United States Constitution.
 For at least 25 years, the Ohio Supreme Court has been at the forefront of a movement by state courts to rely on their constitutions when examining personal rights and liberties.
 7 Indeed, the state high court recently held that “the founders of our state expressly incorporated individual property rights into the Ohio Constitution in terms that reinforced the sacrosanct nature of the individual’s ‘inalienable’ property rights.”
 8